 April 21, 1789 - John Adams was sworn in as the first U.S. Vice President.

-April 21, 1809 – Dr. William Cunningham was born in Mecklenburg County, Va.
+April 21, 1809 – Dr. William H. Cunningham Sr. was born in Mecklenburg County, Va.
 He would go on to work as a physician and serve as a state representative in Monroe County, Ala.
+He also served as a private in Dailey’s Co., Home Guard, Confederate States Army.
+He passed away at the age of 58 on Aug.
+26, 1867 in Conecuh County and is buried in the Cunningham Cemetery at Tunnel Springs.

 April 21, 1816 – Novelist Charlotte Bronte was born in Thornton, Yorkshire, England.
 Her books include 1847’s “Jane Eyre.”